 Now, the trigger will be visible and active to use in ViCANdroid.

-From this point on, you can set pre and post triggers as shown below.
+From this point on, if trigger on start recording, you can add the project-level pre-trigger time as shown below.

 6.2 Option J1979 scanner¶

 The ViCANdroid option J1979 covers the standard for read out of diagnostic data and error codes available in most modern vehicles.
 The option when purchased is activated when you connect the CAN cable over USB or wirelessly.